 "Right doctrine is very important.
-It requires our great attention and diligence."
+It changes the way we understand everything.
+So it requires our great attention and diligence."

 We think that doctrine is of huge importance at First Southern and we would want you to know of our core beliefs.
 Click on any of the following links to learn about our biblical commitments.

 The Holy Bible was written by men divinely inspired and is God's revelation of Himself to man.
 It is a perfect treasure of divine instruction.
 It has God for its author, salvation for its end, and truth, without any mixture of error, for its matter.

 There is one and only one living and true God.
 He is an intelligent, spiritual, and personal Being, the Creator, Redeemer, Preserver, and Ruler of the universe.
 God is infinite in holiness and all other perfections.
 God is all powerful and all knowing; and His perfect knowledge extends to all things, past, present, and future, including the future decisions of His free creatures.
 To Him we owe the highest love, reverence, and obedience.
 The eternal triune God reveals Himself to us as Father, Son, and Holy Spirit, with distinct personal attributes, but without division of nature, essence, or being.